pilleatus/orientdb-tutorial-distributed-database/gitbook/access_db_with_java.md

 For a better start, the authors of the book have already create an example Java-Project.
 Following the the methods of the example will be explained.
 After understanding this example you can modify it and run your own tests.
 As a sample you can use more server or adding more complex classes to the database.

+# Import Project to Eclipse

+First of all you have to import the example project in your eclipse workplace.

+# ...

 The customer example is a Java-Object-Project, so we have to use the Object-API from OrientDB:

 http://orientdb.com/docs/last/Object-Database.html